About this Slovenian Loco

 It’s been many years, airplanes, cities, lifts, people, places, countries and changes around the World since then.

 I lived and worked in Ecuador, the United States, the United Kingdom and Panama.
-I have been to all the continents and visited 151 countries so far.
+I have been to all the continents and visited 166 countries so far.
 I learned English, Spanish, Russian and French.

-I have two wonderful kids and partner, homes in Slovenia and Panama.
+I have two wonderful kids and a great partner, homes in Slovenia and Panama.
 I worked for Slovenian and American multinational companies, evolving to an independent consultant with flexibility and financial freedom.
 But one interest has not changed: the passion that carried me out of my beloved Slovenia and gave an opportunity to become globalized: TRAVELLING.

-At least that happens to me.
+At least, that’s what happens to me.

 It is better for me to take a break, fill up batteries, become excited and then hit the road again.

-My next big trip was Africa (African Big Tour), perhaps the toughest place on earth to travel on a budget: expensive (value for money on services), with complicated logistics and often inhuman conditions.
 Once you get in touch with Africa, you either love it or hate it.
-With years of travelling and experience I started to enjoy even in the most bizarre situations, when a basic meal, a decent bed or a secure seat in a run-down shared taxi made my day.
+After many years of travelling, I learned to enjoy even the most bizarre situations.
+Sometimes I feel happy just to find a basic meal, a decent bed or a safe seat in an old bush taxi.

 How many countries have you visited?